felix-hilden/tekore/docs/readme/contributing.rst

 Issues
 ------
-Please submit any issues or questions to the GitHub repository `here <https://github.com/felix-hilden/spotipy/issues>`_.
+If you have found a bug or would like to ask about the package, please submit an issue to the GitHub repository
+`here <https://github.com/felix-hilden/spotipy/issues>`_.

 Tests
 -----
+The repository contains a suite of test cases which can be studied and run to ensure the package works as intended.
-To get up and running, clone the repository, install it as an editable package and run tests.
+To get up and running, clone the repository, install it as an editable package and run the suite.

 .. code:: sh